belladoreai/llama-tokenizer-js/README.md

 You are free to use llama-tokenizer-js for basically whatever you want (MIT license).

-You are not required to give anything in exchange, but I kindly ask that you link to [https://belladore.ai/tools](https://belladore.ai/tools) in an appropriate place in your website.
+You are not required to give anything in exchange, but I kindly ask that you give back by linking to [https://belladore.ai/tools](https://belladore.ai/tools) in an appropriate place in your website.
 For example, you might link with the text "Using llama-tokenizer-js by belladore.ai" or something similar.